-I used to think entrepreneurship was all about having a great idea.
+I used to think entrepreneurship was all about having a great idea in my 20’s.
 I would think to myself, “If I can only think up the next Facebook, then I’ll make a ton of money!”

 But, when I actually got into creating a real business, I learned that ideas are a dime a dozen.
 Let’s go over why it’s ridiculous to worry about other people stealing your business ideas.